 Wrist guards can save you from a bone fracture

 Both beginners and experienced skaters will crash once in a while.
 It’s just a part of the game, and when you take a dive, you really want to wear the right protection.
-Besides a helmet, a set of wrist guards is the most important piece of protection gear, that you should choose.
-Wrist guards are recommendable for both beginners and experienced skaters since they can protect you not only from scratches and minor injuries but also more serious injuries like bone fractures.
+Besides a helmet, a set of wrist guards is the most important piece of protective gear, that you should choose.
+Wrist protectors are recommendable for both beginners and experienced skaters since they can protect you not only from scratches and minor injuries but also more serious injuries like bone fractures.

 When involved in a crash, the body's first reflex will be to take off with the hands in an attempt to protect the head from injury.
 A very smart action, but it also puts the wrists in an exposed position, and that’s why you want to wear a set of high-quality wrist guards.

 Skate gloves used to be uncomfortable, but they made a big step forward.